Sunday League Football Captured by Photographer Chris Baker

 CB: The one that stands out was after a game where a team had lost only by a few goals, a few words were exchanged between players of that team and suddenly a few fights broke out within the team.
 It was thankfully over very quickly.

-TM: One of your photos shows someone skinning up another with a ciggie next to a bottle of water.
-There’s a lovely irony of sport that’s associated with fitness juxtaposed with things that are more detrimental to health.
+TM: One of your photos shows someone skinning up.
+There’s a lovely irony of the sport that’s associated with fitness juxtaposed with things that are more detrimental to health.
 You must have seen a fair bit of that?

 TM: We think of the archetypal Sunday player as a ball playing centre half who marshals the troops and isn’t maybe as good as he thinks.
 Did you see typical archetypal figures over your time capturing everything?